 The members of the Alfred Research Alliance are recognised leaders in their fields, known for their diversity, excellence in research, outstanding patient engagement and award-winning researchers and health practitioners.

-Each organisation contributes distinct skills, expertise and perspective to create a vibrant research environment, while encouraging the sharing of skills, technology and knowhow.
+Each organisation contributes distinct skills, expertise and perspective to create a vibrant research environment, while encouraging the sharing of skills, technology and know-how.

-We actively foster collaboration – including with clinical researchers at The Alfred, many with joint appointments at our member universities and medical research institutes – because we know it helps us to ‘solve the unsolveable’ and bring new interventions to patients more quickly.
+We actively foster collaboration – including with clinical researchers at The Alfred, many with joint appointments at our member universities and medical research institutes – because we know it helps us to ‘solve the unsolvable’ and bring new interventions to patients more quickly.

 This underpins the Alliance’s commitment to connecting research, clinical care and public health, ensuring that our new thinking has real impact.

-The Institute’s research is focussed on the prevention, diagnosis and treatment of cardiovascular disease, diabetes and other related health disorders.
+The Institute’s research is focused on the prevention, diagnosis and treatment of cardiovascular disease, diabetes and other related health disorders.
 This includes addressing the profound health disadvantage experienced by Aboriginal Australians, with a research facility in Alice Springs.

-The breadth of clinical and research expertise ensures that the Institute is well placed to advance understanding of the genetic and environmental determinants of disease, and to translate scientific findings into new approaches to prevention, treatment and care.
+The Baker Institute’s work extends from the laboratory to wide-scale community studies.
+The breadth of clinical and research expertise ensures that the Institute is well placed to advance understanding of these diseases, and to translate scientific findings into new approaches to prevention, treatment and care.

 By linking discovery-oriented and implementation research with public health action, Burnet makes a tangible and sustainable impact on health in both developed and developing countries.

-Our membership of the Alfred Research Alliance is aligned with our mission: To achieve better health for vulnerable people in Australia and internationally by accelerating the translation of research, discovery and evidence into sustainable health solutions.
+Our membership of the Alfred Research Alliance is aligned with our mission: To achieve better health for vulnerable communities in Australia and internationally by accelerating the translation of research, discovery and evidence into sustainable health solutions.

 Deakin University’s School of Nursing and Midwifery and Alfred Health Nursing Services have a long-established research and education partnership.

 Through that partnership, staff at the Deakin Centre for Quality and Patient Safety Research are able to conduct high-quality research programs in the areas of patient safety and knowledge translation.
-This allows us to make a substantive contribution to scientific knowledge, clinical nursing practice and the quality of patient care.
+Deakin undergraduate and postgraduate students also complete clinical placements here for their nursing, allied health and health science degrees.

 Our membership of the Alfred Research Alliance supports our objectives of improving patient and organisational outcomes through high quality research, strengthening research training and support for nursing staff, and facilitating the integration of research evidence into clinical practice.

 The La Trobe University Clinical School at The Alfred integrates research, teaching and clinical practice in allied health and nursing.

-The broad objectives of the School are to provide national and international research leadership, conduct clinical research that makes a difference to patient outcomes, promote interdisciplinary and inter-institutional collaboration in healthcare delivery and research, provide a centre of excellence for education in nursing and allied health, and lead the translation of best evidence into clinical practice.
+The objectives of the School are to provide national and international research leadership, conduct clinical research that makes a difference to patient outcomes, promote interdisciplinary and inter-institutional collaboration in healthcare delivery and research, provide a centre of excellence for education in nursing and allied health, and lead the translation of best evidence into clinical practice.